ECCC-MSC/WSC-EHSN/README.md

 pyinstaller create_ehsn_exe.spec

 This will create a single executable in the "dist" folder called WSC_eHSN_Python_test.exe with all required files included.
+If your virtual environment where the packages are installed is not called 'env', then you must modify the pathex variable in create_ehsn_exe.spec.

 # MANUAL